paycoreio/docs/docs/connectors/adgroup/index.md

 * Merchant Account Password --> User Password
 * Merchant Account Key --> Key

 Also, choose *Test Mode* for test connection with ADgroup.
+Specify your Account type and Terminal type.

 !!! success
     You have connected **ADgroup** account!